 Many companies have both the drive and wherewithal to solve their own problems, and this frequently involves the development of company-specific software to handle various business operations.
 There is a raging debate - okay, that might be an exaggeration - but there is definitely disagreement as to whether it makes more sense to build needed software solutions in-house or buy them from an outside source.
-Here are some of the pros and cons of both approaches when it comes to contract management software:
+Here are some of the pros and cons of both approaches when it comes to contract lifecycle management software:

 Pro: Create What You Want

-Perhaps one of the biggest benefits to doing your own thing is the fact that it ends up being your own thing.
+Perhaps one of the biggest benefits of doing your own thing is the fact that it ends up being your own thing.
 Your company can make exactly what it wants and how it wants it, and this is certainly helpful because only you truly know what it is that your company needs to manage its contracts effectively.